Tutorial: Azure AD SSO integration with AlertOps

 If you want to setup AlertOps manually, open a new web browser window and sign into your AlertOps company site as an administrator and perform the following steps:

-Click on the Account settings from the left navigation panel.
+Click on the Account settings from the user profile.

 Create AlertOps test user

 In a different browser window, sign in to your AlertOps company site as administrator.